Uncertainty-Aware Robust Learning on Noisy Graphs: Experiments

-\textbf{Learned embeddings and their uncertainty.} To gain a more intuitive understanding of the learned embedding space produced by \texttt{DRGL}, we conducted an additional ablation study.
-In this study, we represent the learned node embeddings in a two-dimensional (2D) space and visualize them as a scatter plot.
-Figure~\ref{fig:hidden_rep} and Figure~\ref{fig:lfd_comparison} give real examples using three classes of nodes from Cora data set \cite{mccallum2000automating}.
-In these figures, the training data points are represented by large dots, while the testing data points are represented by small dots.
-The color of the dots corresponds to their true categories, providing a visual reference.
-The color depth of the regions suggests the likelihood of a sample being classified into the predicted category.
+To gain a more intuitive understanding of the learned embedding space produced by \texttt{DRGL}, we conducted an additional ablation study.
+We use a two-dimensional embedding space and visualize it as a scatter plot.
+In these figures, large dots represent training points, and small dots represent testing points, colored by true categories.
+The depth of color indicates the likelihood of classification.

-Figure~\ref{fig:hidden_rep} presents a comparison between the learned node embeddings and those generated by the vanilla \texttt{GCN} in various scenarios.
-We can observe that the between-class distance demonstrates a slight increase in contrast to the vanilla \texttt{GCN}.
-Conversely, the intra-class distance shows a minor reduction, as denoted by the denser distribution of dots with matching colors.
-It is worth mentioning that such differences in distribution can become more prominent in higher dimensional embedding spaces.
-Although seemingly subtle, this shift in the distribution of embeddings plays a pivotal role in significantly improving the accuracy of the classification outcomes, indicated by the numbers displayed in the lower right corner.

-Figure~\ref{fig:lfd_comparison} showcases the visual representation of the LFDs generated by \texttt{DRGL}.
-The shades of grey in the visualization are obtained using kernel density estimation, where darker shades indicate a higher level of uncertainty between the different categories.
-These LFDs serve as a valuable tool for uncertainty quantification (UQ), enabling us to pinpoint the data points that are susceptible to the greatest impact in worst-case scenarios.
-Let $\tilde{p}^* = [\tilde{p}_1^*, \dots, \tilde{p}_M^*]$ denote the predicted probabilities of a classifier built on learned LFDs of a graph.
+Figure \ref{fig:hidden_rep} compares the embeddings from \texttt{DRGL} and vanilla \texttt{GCN}, showing slightly increased between-class separation and reduced intra-class distance.
+This subtle change significantly improves classification accuracy.
+Figure \ref{fig:lfd_comparison} visualizes the LFDs using kernel density estimation, with darker regions indicating higher uncertainty.
 The predictive uncertainty can be expressed using entropy $ H(\tilde{p}^*)=-\sum_{m=1}^{M} \tilde{p}_m^* \log \tilde{p}_m^* $ \cite{6769090, namdari2019review, schwill2018entropy}.
-The result highlights the improved capability of our approach in capturing and quantifying uncertainty compared with the vanilla \texttt{GCN} method.
+The result highlights the improved capability of our approach in capturing and quantifying uncertainty compared with the vanilla methods.